williamrijksen/com.williamrijksen.onesignal/README.md

 This module gives you the possibility to integrate OneSignal into you're Appcelerator Android or iOS-application.
 It's even possible to target people by registering tags.

+### Where to get it:
+Please check https://github.com/williamrijksen/com.williamrijksen.onesignal/releases to download latest releases of the module.

 ## Generate Credentials

 Before setting up the Titanium SDK, you must generate the appropriate credentials for the platform(s) you are releasing on: